AngleProtocol/angle-docs/concepts/faq.md

 You can see the specific fees implemented in detail in Angle's [analytics](https://analytics.angle.money).

-## Where are the funds stored in the core module, and how are they separated?
+## Where are the funds stored in the Core module, and how are they separated?

 The funds of Angle's core module are stored in smart contracts.
 There is one smart contract for each collateral/stablecoin pair, such that funds are distributed amongst multiple contracts.
 A portion of the funds is transferred to strategies responsible for earning yield.
 These strategies transfer some funds to other protocols like Compound or Aave.

 The code of the smart contracts is open source and has been be formally verified and audited by third party auditors.

-## Is there any risk specific to the core module?
+## Is there any risk specific to the Core module?

 As well as the global risks detailed [here](../global-faq.md#is-there-any-risk), the core module relies on hedging agents covering the protocol reserves, and SLPs over-collateralizing the protocol.
 If the core module is not covered or over-collateralized enough, it could be under the risk of not having enough collateral to back the stablecoins issued.
 However, even in this situation a failure of the protocol is unlikely as it would require all stablecoin holders to want to burn at the same time.

-## Do you have a governance token?

-Yes, veANGLE (locked ANGLE) tokens are used as the governance token of the core module.
-It is used to direct weekly ANGLE distribution and vote on governance proposals on [Snapshot](https://snapshot.org/#/anglegovernance.eth).

-You can learn more about how voting-escrowed tokens work in the [veANGLE](../governance/veANGLE/) page.

-Feel free to join the discussion in the governance forum at [gov.angle.money](https://gov.angle.money).

-## Additional information and resources about the core module
+## Additional information and resources about the Core module

 [Core module overview](/concepts/overview.md)